jgbarah/Notes/debian-xps-13.md

 * Instead of the RC netsinst boot image, I used the [current daily snapshot of the Debian installer] (https://www.debian.org/devel/debian-installer/), selecting the [image for amd64](http://cdimage.debian.org/cdimage/daily-builds/daily/arch-latest/amd64/iso-cd/) (as of today, May 9th).
 * For having access to the Internet, I used an Android phone conected to my WiFi network, and tethered to the laptop via USB.
 * After following the procedure with the netinst installation, the system (configured as UEFI without Secure Boot) didn't find the boot partition in the hard disk.
 I created a bootable USB stick with the [rEFInd Boot Manager](http://www.rodsbooks.com/refind/getting.html), using the [USB flash drive image](http://sourceforge.net/projects/refind/files/0.8.7/refind-flashdrive-0.8.7.zip/download).
 It is enough to just boot from it: it automatically recognized the boot partition installed by the Debian netinst in the hard drive, and booted it.
+* In /etc/apt/sources.list, I already have stretch, so I only add "contrib non-free" in each line, for getting access to firmware for the WiFi chipset, and some other non-free stuff.

 ## Some more useful information